• Skip to primary navigation

 Instructions

-• In another small pot, add brown sugar and ¼ cup water.
-Bring this to a boil and let this simmer over medium heat until it becomes a very thick syrup.
-Set aside and keep warm.
+• In a small pot, whisk together brown sugar and cold water.
+Bring to a boil on medium-high heat, then reduce to a simmer on medium heat until it becomes a thick syrup while constantly stirring.
+Remove off heat and cover to keep warm.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!